DigitalPublishingToolkit/TODManual/md/Manual.md

 		File > New > Book
 		And safe the book in the InDD folder

 - Click on '+' to add all chapters of the book.
-All pagenumbers schould update automaticly.
+All page numbers should update automatically.
 - Click on the right upper button and Export Book to PDF:
 ![](imgs/book1.png)